3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 If a physical unit is necessary the namespace owner MUST define a unique and unambiguous physical unit system for the namespace.
 The unit system SHOULD be metric.

-The specifications of private namespaces (i.e. that are not ratified by the 3MF Consortium) need to be negotiated between parties in the ecosystem.

 If a \<property> is marked as `required`, and a consumer does not support it, it MUST warn the user or the appropriate upstream processes that it cannot process all contents in this 3MF document instance.
 Producers of 3MF files MUST mark all volumetric \<properties> required to represent the design intent of a model as `required`.

 TODO:
 - rules for property versus composite (if they do not make sense together)
 - rules for physical units